ClemGavoille/performance_projection_sc2024/README.md

 The first part of the workflow is the application and machine analysis.

-For the application analysis, our workflow relies on DynamoRIO (Version 10.0.x and higher).
+For the application and cache analysis, our workflow relies on DynamoRIO (Version 10.0.x and higher).

-Application analysis workflow with DynamoRIO
+Installing Dynamorio
 ----------------------------------------

-## Installing Dynamorio

 See this [tutorial](https://dynamorio.org/page_building.html).

 NOTE FOR A64FX ANALYSIS:

-On DynamoRIO 10.0 release, this small tweak is necessary for multi-threaded analysis on A64FX:
+On DynamoRIO 10.0 release, this small tweak is necessary for multi-threaded analysis on A64FX before running make install:

 ```
 git apply patch dynamorio/patch/dynamorio.patch